MAGnet launches

 Mr Drumm said the success of the programme could be seen in the Year 13 students who helped welcome the new students onto the marae.

-“Every day we have 2800 students who walk through our gates – our challenge is to customise our education to cater for them as individuals.
+“Every day we have so many who walk through our gates – our challenge is to customise our education to cater for them as individuals.
 There is no better example of how to do that than this programme.”

 Mr Drumm added that the students for whom MAGnet had helped attain NCEA Level 2 last year were among the record pass rate of 95%.